-As we enter what feels like the next and hopefully final chapter in this pandemic that's taken over nearly every facet of our lives for more than a year, we Americans are starting to regain a sense of normal that feels at least somewhat familiar to our pre-pandemic days.
+While the novel coronavirus pandemic has affected just about every facet of our lives in some way, we Americans are starting to regain a sense of normal that feels at least somewhat familiar to our pre-pandemic days.

 But even if you're fully vaccinated, there's still good reason to be cautious.